 The NB6GC / KO6NO Remote Adapter For the Harris RF350K and RT-1446/URC

-The USS Hornet Amateur Radio Club has created a circuit board to match the RS232 mode of the Harris A1A19 Module for use in the radios of the USS Hornet Aircraft Carrier Museum Amateur Radio Station, NB6GC.
+In 2007, the USS Hornet Amateur Radio Club created a circuit board to match the RS232 mode of the Harris A1A19 Module for use in the radios of the USS Hornet Aircraft Carrier Museum Amateur Radio Station, NB6GC.
 These Remote Adapters allow Windows software to control all operations of the radio.

 The NB6GC / KO6NO Remote Adapter, shown above mounted on the front panel of an RT-1446, is capable of baud rates from 300 to 19,200 baud.
-Hardware handshaking is built-in so that "Null Modems" are not required.
 The module is completely assembled and comes with the ribbon cable necessary to connect to the radio's Control Board.
 An Operator's Manual with a schematic diagram is included.
 Each adapter and cable are tested before shipping.

 Because only one RF350 on USS Hornet had version 604M installed, we set up a facility to create and install version 604M chips.
 For owners of RF350 or RT-1446/URC units, we can provide EPROMS programmed with Version 604M.
 Because the contents of the EPROMs are copyrighted material of Harris Radio, we are offering this as a service at a price equivalent to the cost of EPROM chips and shipping.
 All EPROMs are clearly marked with the original copyright label of Harris Radio.